 My sister Therese is older and definitely weaker than I am yet she has scaled most of the top peaks in Europe.
 Now I consider myself a pretty good climber but one sunny afternoon while we were scaling a peak in the Blue Mountains, despite the fact that I had a 30-minute head start on her, she passed me on the rock.
 She stopped briefly, smiled and said, “you’re pretty good…for a guy”.

 Sadly, through sheer exhaustion, no snappy retort was forthcoming.
 Karate and rock climbing a very similar in the fact that power must be generated through the entire body.
 Men generally try to generate all their power from the shoulders – which is, of course, incorrect technique.
 Female students on the other hand with muscular strength will pay closer attention to the details of the technique resulting in faster progression.

 Too Tense Vs Too Soft

 In many cases, men are too tense in their techniques.
 This leads to a lack of power and combined with the already over-focus on the shoulders, poorer technique.
 This shows up in all areas of their training.
 Women alternatively, having to carry less bulk and muscularity do not have to work against this during training.
 Combine this with her already acute focus towards correct technique, and her ability to learn new techniques is sped up enormously.
-On the downside, women are often too relaxed or soft in their application, often with too much focus on technique and not enough on intent.
+On the downside, female karate-ka are more likely to be too relaxed or soft in their application, often with too much focus on technique and not enough on intent.